Biography

 Mary Treadwell

-Mary Treadwell was a notable DC-based activist and community organizer.
-Treadwell is most noted for co-creating Youth Pride, Inc., a job-training program that assisted inner-city youth.
-She also advocated for the decriminalization of abortion.
+Mary Treadwell was a notable DC-based activist and community organizer, best known for co-creating Youth Pride, Inc., a job-training program helping inner-city youth, and her abortion decriminalization advocacy.

 READ MORE